 The most common presentation of raw asparagus is the whole, unpeeled stems.
 Stems do not need to be peeled, but many people prefer them that way.
 In the U.S., the most widely available color of asparagus is green asparagus.
 Canned asparagus are not as common, but are still readily available in most large supermarkets.

 Asparagus extract can be found in capsule form, and it can be purchased in most specialized health stores or through online retailers, which usually store a wide variety of brands, with different concentrations.

-So far, asparagus is considered safe in culinary amounts; however, before consuming supplemental forms it is recommended to seek medical advice.
+So far, asparagus are considered safe in culinary amounts; however, before consuming supplemental forms, it is recommended to seek medical advice.

-RAW ASPARAGUS IS EASY TO FIND IN MOST GROCERY STORES OR LOCAL MARKETS AROUND THE WORLD.
+RAW ASPARAGUS ARE EASY TO FIND IN MOST GROCERY STORES OR LOCAL MARKETS AROUND THE WORLD.

-A perennial plant, asparagus is one of the earliest growing crops in the spring.
-If well cared for, it is incredibly hardy and can be cultivated for decades.
-Unlike many other herbs, asparagus is tolerant of saline soils, which can prove useful when trying to give value to otherwise fallow land.
-It is also considered a good companion plant for tomatoes, since each plant can repel the most common pests that affect the other.
+A perennial plant, asparagus are some of the earliest growing crops in the spring.
+If well cared for, they are incredibly hardy and can be cultivated for decades.
+Unlike many other herbs, asparagus are tolerant of saline soils, which can prove useful when trying to give value to otherwise fallow land.
+They are also considered a good companion plant for tomatoes since each plant can repel the most common pests that affect the other.
 For additional tips on how to help this plant thrive, follow the growing guidelines below:

 Asparagus should ideally grow in full sun, but can tolerate partial shade.